umijs/qiankun/docs/guide/README.md

 Micro Frontends architecture has the following core values:

-- technology agnostic The main framework does not limit access to the application stack, and the sub-applications have full autonomy
+- Technology Agnostic

-- independent development and deployment The sub-application warehouse is independent, and the front and rear end can be developed independently.
+- Independent development and deployment The sub-application warehouse is independent, and the front and rear end can be developed independently.
 After deployment, the main framework can be updated automatically

 - incremental upgrade